H.R. 3310: Venezuela TPS Act of 2025

 2

-To qualify, an applicant must be a national of Venezuela and must have been continuously physically present in the United States since the date the Act is enacted.
+To qualify, you must be a Venezuelan national who has been continuously physically present in the United States since the date of enactment.
+Anyone arriving after that date isn't covered.

 3